History of public transport authorities in London: Background

-Prior to 1933, the ownership and management of the transport system in London was distributed among a large number of independent and separate organisations.
-The Underground railway system had been developed and was owned by the Underground Electric Railways Company of London (UERL) and the Metropolitan Railway.
+Prior to 1933, the ownership and management of the transport system in London was distributed among a large number of independent and separate companies.
+The Underground railway system had been developed privately and was owned by the Underground Electric Railways Company of London (UERL) and the Metropolitan Railway.
 Tram and Trolleybus networks were owned by various local authorities and public companies and buses were owned by numerous companies.
 Many of these services were in competition with one another leading to wasteful duplication.
 The London County Council managed tram operations within the County of London, but its responsibility did not extend to the bus or tram routes that ran outside its area; or to the railways, which also extended into neighbouring counties.
 A Royal Commission on London Government in the 1920s did not permit the London County Council to extend its area of responsibility and an ad hoc London Traffic Area was created to regulate motor traffic in the wider London region.
 In the 1930s another ad hoc solution was sought to improve the control and coordination of public transport.